zalf179/zalf179/README.md

 Here are some of the projects I've been working on:

 - **SOC Home Lab**
-  - Built a Security Information and Event Management (SIEM) system using Wazuh in Ubuntu Server.
+  - Built a Security Information and Event Management (SIEM) system using ELK Stack in Ubuntu Server.
   - [View Repository](https://github.com/zalf179/SOC-Home-Lab)

 - **Vulnerability Management**